tangotangen/tangotangen.github.io/README.md

 # Lightstream landing-page theme

 ### What is it
-This is a custom Jekyll theme that is used at: [https://lightstream.to](https://lightstream.to)
+This is a custom Jekyll theme that was made for: [https://lightstream.to](https://lightstream.to)

 ### How does it work
 - Uses Jekyll + Markdown to manage content